 October 2013 has seen property sales in the UK hitting a remarkable four-year high.
 With an average of 18.7 properties sold per individual chartered surveyor between June and September, we’re seeing the highest sale figures since November 2009.
 This is strong evidence that the housing market is continuing its progressive recovery.

-As well as this increase in sales, there’s also a continuing growth in prices, which have been increasing across most of the country at a steady rate since April 2013.
+As well as seeing home sales in the UK hit a four-year high last month, there’s also a continuing growth in prices, which have been increasing across most of the country at a steady rate since April 2013.
 With government schemes making it easier for people to buy property via initiatives like the Help to Buy scheme, surveyors are also reporting dramatic rises in new buyer inquiries.